 The human brain is the body’s most complex organ.
 Our Mind Matters Team is made up of researchers who conduct research which will lead to a better understanding of brain health in children and youth.
 Researchers are focused on understanding and protecting brain health, mental health, autism, concussion, or other neurological conditions.
 This important research team is also focused on research related to improving training and education of all medical staff who care for kids.
 Our research discoveries matter to the families of children with intellectual and behavioural conditions and improve child and youth mental health services.

 Team Captain / Program Director: Dr. Noah Spector – Noah is a social worker with CHEO’s eating disorder team and has a PhD in educational counselling.
 His research is in community-hospital collaboration, parental support, and engaging fathers in family therapy.

 Data-Driven Discovery Team

 Data and technology are used in many aspects of our modern lives, and health research is no exception.
 The outcomes of the research conducted by our Data-Driven Discovery Team lead to innovations in health care and health services.
 Our team has access to large data sets and uses machine learning and AI to drive forward medical innovation.
 Our data discoveries can be used in developing medical devices and algorithms; Advancements in E-health and digital health; Generating clinically actionable insights and other technology-related innovations.
 This research team uses data and technology as key tools in their discoveries, looking to answer research questions about pediatric conditions and the care we provide.

-Team Captain / Program Director: Dr. Dhenuka Radhakrishnan – Dhena is a pediatric respirologist who uses ‘big data’ to understand and deliver better care for asthma and other respiratory diseases.
+Team Captain / Program Director: Dr. Dhenuka Radhakrishnan – Dhena is a pediatric respirologist and Director of the Asthma Program who uses ‘big data’ to understand and deliver better care for asthma and other respiratory diseases.